-Depending on your circumstances, you may be offered an interest-only option, especially if your sole aim is to invest.
-If your aim is to occupy either the residential or commercial aspect, you’ll more than likely require a repayment mortgage.
+Depending on your circumstances, you may be offered an interest-only option, especially if your only aim is to invest.
+If your aim is to occupy either the residential or commercial space, you’ll more than likely require a repayment mortgage.

 Semi-commercial lenders offer a multitude of varied products.
-Some lenders may offer you interest only options, even if you plan to reside in the building, whereas other lenders won’t.
-Some lenders may offer lengthier mortgage terms than others and as a result, rates can have a vast difference.
+Some lenders may offer you interest-only options, even if you plan to reside in the building, whereas other lenders won’t.
+Some lenders may offer longer mortgage terms than others and as a result, rates can have a vast difference.